Doesn’t your team really do better when you watch TV from the other side of the couch?

 Ah, maybe if I turn off all sound, ball my fist into a make-believe microphone, and conduct a karaoke broadcast? (no one’s around for me to torture).

 Well, why don’t we go all the way?—it’s the World Series!
 Put on the lampshade, spin around four times, and say, “I’m a cheesecake!”

 Ballplayers are a notoriously superstitious group.
 Don’t step on the first-base foul line.
 Heaven forbid I trot across the mound.
 What if I’m not the first one out of the dugout for the National Anthem?
-And it all carries over to your average couch potato, whether he is eight or eighty.
+And it all carries over to your average couch potato (or Tostitos-lover), whether he (or she) is eight or eighty.
 It’s in the Baseball DNA.

 There must be some sort of law-of-probability concept at work here.
 (By the way, there is no such thing.
 It is equally likely or unlikely last week’s winning lottery numbers come up this week.
 Think about it.)
 Whatever forces motivate us to check our horoscopes, maybe they are behind it all.

 Along with the rite of spring that ends the dreary winter in the citrus groves of Florida or the sun-baked sands of Arizona, we once more summon the Baseball Sprits of Win and Loss.